-4. Manual monitor defibrillator (with tape write-out), Defibrillation pads or jell, quick-look paddles, EKG leads, Chest attachment pads (telemetry radio capability of the Date 07/29/2005) Automated or semi-automated defibrillator (AED) which: a) is capable of cardiac rhythm analysis; b) will charge and deliver a shock after electrically detecting the presence of a cardiac dysrhythmia or is a rhythm and display a message advising the operator to press a "shock" control to deliver the shock; c) must be capable or retaining and reproducing a post event summary (at a minimum the post event summary should include time, joules delivered and ECG).
+4. Manual monitor defibrillator (with tape write-out), Defibrillation pads or jell, quick-look paddles, EKG leads, Chest attachment pads (telemetry radio capability optional).
+Automated or semi-automated defibrillator (AED) which: a) is capable of cardiac rhythm analysis; b) will charge and deliver a shock after electrically detecting the presence of a cardiac dysrhythmia or is a rhythm and display a message advising the operator to press a "shock" control to deliver the shock; c) must be capable or retaining and reproducing a post event summary (at a minimum the post event summary should include time, joules delivered and ECG).
 (Intermediate Level Ambulance Only)